-Sleep terrors are episodes of screaming, intense fear and flailing while still asleep.
-Also known as night terrors, sleep terrors often are paired with sleepwalking.
-Like sleepwalking, sleep terrors are considered a parasomnia — an undesired occurrence during sleep.
-A sleep terror episode usually lasts from seconds to a few minutes, but episodes may last longer.
+Sleep terrors are times of screaming or crying, intense fear, and sometimes waving arms and legs when not fully awake.
+Also known as night terrors, sleep terrors may lead to sleepwalking.
+Like sleepwalking, sleep terrors are a type of parasomnia.
+Parasomnias are disturbing or strange behaviors or experiences during sleep.
+A sleep terror usually lasts from seconds to a few minutes, but it may last longer.

-Sleep terrors affect almost 40 percent of children and a much smaller percentage of adults.
-However frightening, sleep terrors aren't usually a cause for concern.
+Sleep terrors may happen in children between the ages of 1 and 12 years.
+They happen much less often in adults.
+Although sleep terrors can be frightening to those around the person with sleep terrors, they aren't usually a cause for concern.
 Most children outgrow sleep terrors by their teenage years.

-Sleep terrors may require treatment if they cause problems getting enough sleep or they pose a safety risk.
+Sleep terrors may need treatment if they cause problems with getting enough sleep or cause a safety risk.

 Sleep terrors differ from nightmares.
-The dreamer of a nightmare wakes up from the dream and may remember details, but a person who has a sleep terror episode remains asleep.
+A nightmare is a bad dream.
+The person who has a nightmare wakes up from the dream and may remember details.
+A person who has a sleep terror remains asleep.
 Children usually don't remember anything about their sleep terrors in the morning.
-Adults may recall a dream fragment they had during the sleep terrors.
+Adults may recall part of a dream they had during the sleep terrors.

-Sleep terrors generally occur in the first third to first half of the night, and rarely during naps.
+Sleep terrors generally happen in the first part of sleep time, and rarely during naps.
 A sleep terror may lead to sleepwalking.

-- Sit up in bed and appear frightened
+- Sit up in bed and look scared.

-- Sweat, breathe heavily, and have a racing pulse, flushed face and dilated pupils
+- Sweat, breathe heavily, and have a racing pulse, flushed face and enlarged pupils.

-- Be hard to awaken, and be confused if awakened
+- Be hard to wake up and be confused if awakened.

-- Possibly, get out of bed and run around the house or have aggressive behavior if blocked or restrained
+- Possibly, get out of bed and run around the house or have aggressive behavior if blocked or held back.

 When to see a doctor